roman-mueller/puppet-docs/source/background/ssl/https.markdown

 Thus, most SSL implementations have some means to publish connection and certificate data, so it can be used by higher layers of the protocol stack.

 An example of this is Apache's `mod_ssl` module.
 If it's [configured with the `StdEnvVars` option](http://httpd.apache.org/docs/2.2/mod/mod_ssl.html#envvars), it will publish extensive SSL and certificate information as environment variables with predictable names.
 These variables can then be used by Apache itself, or by any application being spawned and managed by another Apache module (e.g. `mod_cgi`, `mod_passenger`, or `mod_php`).
-(This is how the puppet master accesses client certificate information when [running under Passenger][passenger].)
+(This is how the Puppet master accesses client certificate information when [running under Passenger][passenger].)

 SSL Termination and Proxying
 -----